codelearncreate/c2lc-website/content/blog/release-0.5/index.md

 # Release 0.5 of the Inclusive Coding Environment

 We are excited to share [version 0.5 of the Inclusive Coding Environment](https://build.codelearncreate.org/)!

+{{< youtube Uus9JlafT8k >}}

 This release includes significant new features and refinements of some previous ones:

 - **New movement and turning commands** - You can move forward one, two, or three steps, or also turn 45, 90, or 180 degrees, using a single command.
 The screenshot below shows a total of nine movement commands: